Retail chatbot: the 6 use cases worth automating first

 What separates a good retail chatbot from a bad one

 It's connected to live data.
 A chatbot that can't fetch a real order status or a real stock count is just a dressed-up FAQ.
-The whole point in retail is action, and one operator on r/ShopifyeCommerce put the principle sharply:
+Look back at the matrix: the "what it must read" column is the whole product.
+One operator on r/ShopifyeCommerce put the principle sharply:

 "Integration > interface.
 A shiny chat bubble doesn't matter if it can't fetch real customer info.
 Measure deflection, not just replies."

-That's exactly why connecting Shopify order data to the bot is the step that separates a useful tool from a decorative one.
+That's exactly why connecting Shopify order data to the bot is the step that separates a useful tool from a decorative one, and why stock questions need live inventory data rather than a cached feed.

 It hands off cleanly.
 The bot should know what it doesn't know and route to a person before the shopper has to fight for one.
 Counterintuitively, a good handoff makes people more willing to use the bot, Gartner found customers who experienced a seamless self-service-to-agent transition were 74% more likely to start in self-service next time.
 The escalation path isn't a fallback, it's what earns the deflection.
 Getting it right is worth as much attention as the automation itself; it's the heart of good AI agent handoff practice.